-■ The endpoints were generally effective at handling general threats from cyber criminals...
+The endpoints were generally effective at handling general threats from cyber criminals...

-Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-All but three were 100 per cent effective.
+All products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-.. and targeted attacks were prevented in most cases.
+.. and targeted attacks were prevented in all cases by most products.

-All but one of the products were completely effective at blocking more targeted, exploit-based attacks.
-The exception was Bitdefender.
+All products were competent at blocking more targeted, exploit-based attacks.

-■ False positives were not an issue for the products

-All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-They allowed all of the legitimate websites and applications with the exception of the products from Microsoft, Sophos and Webroot, which blocked one or two each.
+• False positives were not an issue for any product All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+With no exceptions they allowed all of the legitimate websites and applications.

-■ Which products were the most effective?
+• Which products were the most effective?

-Products from Kaspersky Lab, McAfee, Microsoft, Sophos, Symantec, Trend Micro achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Along with products from Bitdefender and FireEye, they achieved AAA awards.
+Products from Broadcom, Kaspersky, McAfee, Microsoft and Sophos achieved 100% total accuracy ratings.
+Those from Crowdstrike, FireEye, Deep Instinct, VIPRE and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+All products performed well enough to achieve AAA awards.